 The Enable-ExchangeCertificate cmdlet expects a single server to be present in the –Server parameter.
 Thus we need to provide a list of servers to enable the certificate on, looping through this list to enable the certificate on each.
 That way we can provide the singe server which the cmdlet expects, yet automate the overall process.

 First we will build up an array of servers to enable the certificate on.
 Note that the certificate was already imported to those servers.
 Your certificate thumbprint will also be different.
+An array of servers is needed as we can not pipe the output from Get-ExchangeServer directly to Enable-ExchangeCertificate.
+Well you could tweak PowerShell to do that, but I'm not spending the time as there are more pressing issues!

 To copy the highlighted code samples, double click them to select all of the text in the section.
 It can then be copied normally.